-Russell Wilson Keeps Serving Up Relationship Goals—This Is Why Ciara Thinks She's the Luckiest Woman Ever
+Russell Wilson and Ciara Keep Serving Up Relationship Goals

 So, yeah, tagging the duo with the relationship goals label isn't exactly out of line.

-"I'm very blessed with have the best support system that I could ever ask for or ever dream of," the singer gushed during a January 2017 Facebook Live session.
+"I'm very blessed with having the best support system that I could ever ask for or ever dream of," the singer gushed during a January 2017 Facebook Live session.
 "My husband is pretty awesome...You see Russell playing on the field; he's that same person at home.
 I think even cooler!
 He's an awesome support system to me and best friend so that makes a world of difference."

-When Sienna arrived that April, the Virginia native surprised precisely no one with his top-notch father skills.
-After all, he'd already embraced Future, barely 12 months old when Wilson first fell for Ciara mom, as his own telling People, "I've always had that thrill having little man there."
+When Sienna arrived that April, the Virginia native surprised precisely no one with his top-notch fathering skills.
+After all, he'd already embraced Future, barely 10 months old when Wilson first fell for Ciara, as his own, telling People, "I've always had that thrill having little man there."

+For Ciara, that was the moment when she knew she'd found her person—the one who left her entirely at peace.
+"I never had that feeling in my life...it was just calm," she shared during a candid June interview on Red Table Talk.
+"To love me, is to love my son.
+It's just a different level of love."

-Having been raised to be the type of person who uses his powers of fame for good, Wilson is a regular visitor to the Seattle Children's Hospital, calling his Tuesday outings "the best day of the week for me," in a recent interview with GQ, "since I get to see the kids.
+Having been raised to be the type of person who uses his powers of fame for good, Wilson is a regular visitor to the Seattle Children's Hospital, calling his Tuesday outings "the best day of the week for me," in a 2018 interview with GQ, "since I get to see the kids.
 I'm praying for a glimpse of hope for them."

 Kevin Mazur/KCSports2016/WireImage